MiddelkoopT/CLASS-HPC-GCP/README.md

 * SSH into the login node and check the slurm status (`sinfo`) or run some test jobs.

 Note that the minimal disk-size is 20 GB to accommodate the size of the VM.
 If you wan’t more than 20 GB, that’s okay.

+The above steps are explained in the document page: https://cloud.google.com/architecture/deploying-slurm-cluster-compute-engine